LarryDpk/Google-Bard/README.md

 `Google Bard` is Google's experimental, conversational, AI chat service.
 It is meant to function similarly to ChatGPT, with the biggest difference being that Google's service will pull its information from the web.

 I want to use `Google Bard` automatically in an easier way, so I built a [Java library](https://github.com/LarryDpk/Google-Bard) for it.
-Tthe library supports continuous conversation with the same client.
+The library supports continuous conversation with the same client.

 ## How to use the library